Which place is cheaper, Madrid or Budapest?

 Budapest is a historic, authentic, and bustling city.
 It's an amazing and huge city with tons of activities and things to do.
 This is also a very beautiful destination which attracts plenty of visitors.
 Other reasons to visit include nightlife, shopping, and museums.

-Madrid is a friendly, cultural, and diverse city.
+Madrid is a friendly, authentic, and cultural city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 Visitors also love the shopping, museums, and nightlife.

-Madrid has long been recognized as a culinary destination.
+Madrid has long been recognized as a culinary destination with great restaurants.
 The city has a mix of flavors that come from all of Spain.
+There are amazing markets where you can grab a meal or snack.
+There are also many high quality restaurants around town where you're guaranteed a good meal.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.

-Budapest offers some easy restaurants to choose from.
+Budapest may not make the list for most foodies, but you'll find what you need while you're in town.
 Traditional dishes tend to be heavy on the meat and bread.
 They make good comfort food and are very filling meals.
 The city also has many great pastry shops.
 Make sure you check out the stuffed cabbage, goulash, and chimney cake.

-The vibe at night is comparable in Budapest and Madrid.
+The vibe at night is superb in both Budapest and Madrid.

 Many people head to Budapest for the nightlife scene.
 The city's active nightlife includes dance clubs, local pubs, and cultural festivals throughout the year.

-People travel from around the world to go shopping in Madrid.
+Known for shopping, Madrid draws large crowds to its stores.
 Gran Vía is a main thoroughfare in Madrid that is also popular for shopping.
 Calle Fuencarral is where you'll find the fashion shops and Calle Preciados is a fun pedestrian area to explore.

-Madrid is a very family-friendly destination.
+Because of its large number of kid-friendly activities, Madrid is very family-friendly.
 Kids love splashing around at Madrid Río, taking a ride on the cable car (Teleférico), and exploring the city's many parks and playgrounds.
 There's even a maze at Sabatini Gardens.
 Restaurants around the city are also very kid-friendly.

-Both Budapest and Madrid are good destinations to visit as a couple.
+Both Budapest and Madrid are superb destinations to visit as a couple.

 Budapest is a great city if you're traveling as a couple.
 With it's many beautiful neighborhoods, and unique entertainment options including the opera, this is a fun city for couples.
 The baths and spas also make for a great experience for couples.